 This powerful KS1 grammar resources pack provides everything you need to teach a series of five lessons on different sentence types in Year 2, including statements, questions, exclamations and commands, culminating in an extended writing task where children can use their grammatical understanding in context.

-Writing plan - includes images and writing prompts to plan a diary in the role of Little Red Riding Hood
+- Writing plan - includes images and writing prompts to plan a diary entry in the role of Little Red Riding Hood

 What are the different sentence types?

 A sentence’s main clause shows whether it is being used as a statement, a question, a command or an exclamation.

 - Where do the toys go?

 These usually include an imperative verb (bossy verb) as the first word of the sentence and give instructions, telling someone to do something.

 - Pick up your toys.

 - Write your answers in the box.